A Guide to Investing in Paris Short Term Rentals

 Is Paris a good place to invest in property?

-With high tourism demand and property prices rising over the last decade, Paris real estate has proven a strong investment.
+With high tourism demand and property prices rising over the last decade, Paris real estate has proven a strong real estate investment.
 Factors making it favourable include:

 The prime central arrondissements like 1st, 4th, 5th and 6th are ideal areas for investors to target.